qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/index.rst

 These plugins can either be written in C++ or in Python

-Cpp plugin development
+C++ plugin development
 ----------------------

-To learn how to write your first cpp plugin, please go here: :ref:`QGIS-cpp-plugin-development`
+To learn how to write your first C++ plugin, please go here: :ref:`QGIS-cpp-plugin-development`

 Via a script you will generate a plugin stub which can be used further.